cleanshave-2605/Placement_Prep/LeetCode_problems.md

 - Greedy process scheduling.
 (LT #2054)
 - Using Binary Search to get special strings.
 How??
 (LT #2981)
 - In test case #856 and above, the score is not adding correctly.
 Why??
 (LT #2593)
+- Using sliding window and Dequeues to solve the question.
+(LT #2762)

 **EASY PROBLEMS**